-While traveling with a baby is more than worth it, it can create some havoc with your baby’s sleep schedule.
+I can tell you from experience that traveling with a baby is amazing, but it can create some havoc with your baby’s sleep schedule.
 This can be a challenge for a lot of parents.
-It can be stressful, especially for those who have just gotten into a good sleeping routine or who have just gotten their baby sleeping through the night.
+It can be stressful for parents, especially for those who have just gotten into a good sleeping routine or who have just gotten their baby sleeping through the night.

-While we always recommend traveling with as few baby travel items as possible, if it will help your baby getting a better night sleep then you should definitely add it to your baby travel packing list!
+While I always recommend traveling with as few baby travel items as possible, if you feel some specific baby travel gear will help your baby getting a better night sleep, then you should definitely add it to your baby travel packing list!
+In my experience, traveling with a well-rested baby is just so much easier and more pleasant for everyone, including baby!

-You’ll even find many of these on our recommended baby travel essentials and toddler travel essentials.
-If you are going to pack and carry it, it should be worth it.
-In our opinion, anything that helps your baby or toddler sleep on vacation, to have a well rested little traveler is well worth it!
+It’s no surprise that many of my favorite baby travel gear for sleep, also appear on my lists of recommended baby travel essentials and toddler travel essentials.
+Before you decide to pack something for your family trip, be sure that it’s worth it.
+In my experience, anything that helps your baby sleep on vacation, to have a well rested little traveler is well worth it!

 This post contains compensated links.